Frequently Asked Questions

 MA training can be stand-alone certificate programs lasting six to eight months or a major in a two-year associate’s degree program.
 The tuition for both kinds of programs often exceeds $20,000, loading high levels of debt on students for modest wage jobs.

 What is the tuition for the NIMAA training program?

-The total cost for the class beginning September 2018 will be $6,000 plus about $660 for books, the certification exam, and other expenses for each MA for the seven-month course.
+The total cost for the class beginning September 2018 is $6,000 plus $660 for books, the certification exam, and other expenses for each MA for the seven-month course.
 There may be a possibility of scholarships or tuition assistance at some host clinics.

 What is the demand for medical assistants?